afrind/draft-rush/draft-kpugin-rush.md

 # Security Considerations

 RUSH protocol relies on security guarantees provided by the transport.

+Implementation SHOULD be prepare to handle cases when sender deliberately sends frames with gaps in sequence IDs.

+Implementation SHOULD be prepare to handle cases when server never receives Connect frame  ({{connect-frame}}).

+A frame parser MUST ensure that value of frame length field (see {{frame-header}}) matches actual length of the frame, including the frame header.

-Implementation SHOULD be prepare to handle
+Implementation SHOULD be prepare to handle cases when sender sends a frame with large frame length field value.

 # IANA Considerations